nisaral/DBMS_playground/README.md

 5. Information can be retrieved from the database using the Structured Query Language (SQL)
 6. Databases can be hosted locally (on your computer) or on the cloud, for distributed access.

-Here's what a table in a relational database looks like:
+Here's what a table in a relational database looks like

 <img src="https://i.imgur.com/dUDclY0.png" width="400">